What's My Coin Worth?

 Should I clean my coin before having it graded?

 Never clean a coin.
-Cleaning — even with water — destroys the natural surface patina and will result in a "details" grade from PCGS or NGC, drastically reducing value.
+Cleaning — even with water — destroys the natural surface patina and will result in a "Details" grade from PCGS or NGC, drastically reducing value.
 A properly toned, uncleaned coin is always worth more than a cleaned one in the same condition.
+This is one of the most important rules in coin collecting and cannot be overstated.

 What does a mint mark do to a coin's value?

 Mint marks indicate where a coin was struck: P (Philadelphia), D (Denver), S (San Francisco), O (New Orleans), CC (Carson City), or W (West Point).
 Lower mintage marks — especially CC and S for many Morgan dollar dates — command significant premiums.
-In some cases the same coin with a different mint mark can be worth 10x more.
+In some cases the same coin with a different mint mark can be worth 10× more.
+The mint mark on most coins appears on the obverse near the date or on the reverse within the design.

 When is it worth getting a coin professionally graded?

-Professional grading by PCGS or NGC is worth considering when: (1) a coin appears to be MS-63 or better, (2) it's a suspected key date worth $200+, (3) you're planning to sell through a major auction, or (4) you want to verify authenticity.
-For common-date circulated coins, third-party grading fees often exceed the coin's value.
+Professional grading by PCGS or NGC is worth considering when: the coin appears to be MS-63 or better; it's a suspected key date worth $200+; you're planning to sell through a major auction; or you want to verify authenticity.
+For common-date circulated coins, third-party grading fees often exceed the coin's value — so use your own judgment on lower-value pieces.

 Where can I sell my coins for the best price?

 eBay consistently returns the highest prices for collector coins because it reaches the widest buyer pool.
 For bulk silver, local coin dealers offer quick sales near melt value.
-For truly rare or high-grade coins, Heritage Auctions and Stack's Bowers are the top auction venues.
+For truly rare or high-grade coins, Heritage Auctions and Stack's Bowers are the top auction venues — they regularly achieve record prices for exceptional pieces.
+Coin shows are also effective venues for selling directly to other collectors without platform fees.